SqLait/Plush/README.md

+# PROJECT ON HALT
+Due to me having to dedicate a lot of time into other projects (Game Engine in MonoGame) it is not very likely I will continue with this project for the foreseeable future.
+Once I have more time I will probably rewrite this from scratch again since there is a lot of code i'm not happy with.

+Feel free to contribute to the code if you see fit.

 # Pleasant Lua User Shell

 Plush is project that aims to make powerfull shell with the looks, that does not compromise on performance.